amplitude/Amplitude-JavaScript/README.md

 ### Backwards Compatibility ###

 Most people upgrading to v3.0.0 will continue logging events to a single Amplitude app.
 To make this transition as smooth as possible, we try to maintain backwards compatibility for most things.
-All of the *public* methods of `amplitude` should still work as expected, because they have been mapped to their equivalent in the default instance.
+All of the *public* methods of `amplitude` should still work as expected, as they have all been mapped to their equivalent on the default instance.

-For example `amplitude.init('API_KEY')` should still work as it has been mapped to `amplitude.getInstance().init('API_KEY')`
+For example `amplitude.init('API_KEY')` should still work as it has been mapped to `amplitude.getInstance().init('API_KEY')`.

-Likewise `amplitude.logEvent('EVENT_NAME')` should still work as it has been mapped to `amplitude.getInstance().logEvent('EVENT_NAME')`
+Likewise `amplitude.logEvent('EVENT_NAME')` should still work as it has been mapped to `amplitude.getInstance().logEvent('EVENT_NAME')`.

 `amplitude.options` will still work and will map to `amplitude.getInstance().options`, if for example you were using it to access the deviceId.